sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 [ACCORDION-BEGIN [Step 5: ](Run the app in MDK client)]

 >Make sure you are choosing the right device platform tab above.
-Once you has scanned and onboarded using the onboarding URL, it will be remembered and next time you logged out and onboard again, same onboarding URLs settings will be reused without the need to scan.
+Once you have scanned and onboarded using the onboarding URL, it will be remembered.
+When you Log out and onboard again, same onboarding URL settings will be reused without the need to scan.
 You will need to use 3rd party QR scanner app in Android or device Camera in iOS, if you would like to scan a different onboarding URL.

 [OPTION BEGIN [Android]]